gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

   - Geo location of the device
   - Deploy this app to the NodeMCU to write configuration settings to EEPROM

 Upload this sketch to burn these settings to the device EEPROM.
 After this you deploy the AzureClient sketch which will read this configuration information from the EEPROM.
+Be sure to call fuction initCloudConfig() with no parameters.

 ##NodeMCU or WeMos EEPROM Configuration